fgerick/Limace.jl/docs/src/quickstart.md

 ```@docs
 Limace.solve!
 ```

+More details on the choices of method and the underlying methodology is outlined in the section on [Solving the eigenvalue problem](@ref "Solving the eigenvalue problem").

 From here, we can plot the solutions or process the spectrum of modes.
 See the examples and [Postprocessing](@ref) for more details.